Unit2795/LocalStack-Terraform-AWS-Lambda/README.md

-# LocalStack & Terraform/Pulumi REST API
+# LocalStack & Terraform REST API

 Develop rapidly for the cloud without the associated costs, slow feedback, and risk of actual deployments using LocalStack!